yijingch/afistforair.github.io/_posts/the-costco-trip/2021-09-09-the-costco-trip.md

 ---
-title: The Costco Trip
+title: The Costco trip
 date: 2021-09-09 10:26:00 +08:00
 tags: [poem]
 ---

 The cashier then slid the box of icecream bar
 toward us.
 An inexplicably smooth,
 silent slide.
 We returned home merrily and